LeaveItToBeaver/wedding_website/README.md

 # Overview

-This is a simple React.JS application made for my upcoming wedding on April 1<sup>st</sup>, 2023. :)
+This is a simple React.JS application made for my wedding on April 1<sup>st</sup>, 2023. :)

 ## What I Learned From This Project.